FOREX-Dollar gains, euro slips further from parity

 Britain's incoming Prime Minister Liz Truss is considering a freeze on household energy bills to try to avert a winter cost-of-living crisis for millions of households, Reuters reported on Monday.

+Truss, who inherits an economy in crisis, vowed to tackle a daunting set of challenges that include soaring energy bills, a looming recession and industrial strife.

-European Union ministers will meet on Sept.
-9 to discuss urgent bloc-wide measures to respond to a surge in gas and power prices that is hammering Europe's industry and hiking household bills, after Russia curbed gas deliveries to the bloc.
+European Union ministers will meet on Friday to discuss urgent measures to respond to a surge gas and power prices that is hammering European industry and hiking household bills, after Russia curbed gas deliveries to the bloc.

 In China, the authorities' efforts to slow the yuan's recent depreciation were proving unsuccessful, with the yuan CNH=EBS slipping to a fresh two-year low of 6.9784 in offshore trade.